-2012 % 2011 %
+2013 % 2012 %

-Bank overdrafts Bank loans 4.8 4.5 4.8 4.5
+Bank overdrafts 4.5 4.8

+Bank loans 4.4 4.5

 Maturity of group's non-current bank borrowings:

-2012 2011

-€ €
+2013 € 2012 €

-Between 1 and 2 years 280,638 304,691

-Between 2 and 5 years 716,194 919,389

-Over 5 years 207,481 198,090
+Between 1 and 2 years Between 2 and 5 years Over 5 years 293,305 534,421 97,109 280,638 716,194 207,481

-1,204,313 1,422,170
+924,835 1,204,313

 The non-current loans from related party consist of advances from Mizzi Organisation Finance p.l.c., a company forming part of Mizzi Organisation, out of the proceeds of the bonds issued by the same company.
 The proceeds of the bond issue had been advanced to Kastell Limited and other companies within the Mizzi Organisation for the principal purposes of re-financing existing banking facilities of the respective company or of an operating subsidiary of that company, and for the general corporate funding purposes of the companies mentioned above or of operating subsidiaries of these companies.
+The advances are repayable in full on 30 November 2019.
 These advances are subject to interest at the fixed rate of 6.95% per annum, with interest payable six monthly in arrears on 31 May and 30 November of each year.
 Kastell Limited, Consolidated Holdings Limited, Mizzi Holdings Limited and The General Soft Drinks Company Limited, the guarantors in respect of the bond issue, have jointly and severally between themselves and with the respective borrower irrevocably undertaken under each loan agreement with the issuer to repay all interest and principal amounts that will become due and payable by the borrower to Mizzi Organisation Finance p.l.c pursuant to these advances.